gabetucker2/gostack/tutorials/race.md

- <h1>Comparison</h1>
+ <h1>Race</h1>

+ <h2>Introduction</h2>

+ Welcome to the race!

- Assume you would A) like to make a list representing a non-duplicating set of values from a map where its keys are either "Key A", 2.5, or "Michael Keaton".
-You would B) then like to create a new map such that the list's values are its keys and its values are the corresponding indices from the original list.
-Finally, you would C) like, in a copy of B's map, to replace pairs whose values are between 1 and 3 with a new array of key-value pairs.
-Ensure no object is cloned in the process.
-In pseudocode...
+ Assume you would like to...
+   A) ...make a list representing a non-duplicating set of values from a map where its keys are either "Key A", 2.5, or "Michael Keaton"
+   B) ...create a new map such that the list's values are its keys and its values are the corresponding indices from the original list
+   C) ...and, in a copy of B's map, replace pairs whose values are between 1 and 3 with a new array of key-value pairs.
+ ...all the while ensuring no object is cloned in the process, you could use ***classical go*** or ***gostack***.

+ <h3>Pseudocode Outline</h3>
  ```
  // INIT
  start <"Key A" : 40, "Bad Key" : "Bad Value", "Key A" : "Hello", 2.5 : 40, "Michael Keaton" : 520>